jarun/spy/README.md

 You can, however, execute a script at shutdown or reboot (the procedure would be distro-specific) to save the keys to a file.

 **DISCLAIMER:** keysniffer is intended to track your own devices and NOT to trespass on others.
-The author has never used it to compromise any third-party device and is not responsible for any unethical application.
+The author is not responsible for any unethical application.

 *Love smart and efficient utilities?
 Explore [my repositories](https://github.com/jarun?tab=repositories).
 Buy me a cup of coffee if they help you.*